 And, in fact, the most important theme in this collection is the connection between writing across the curriculum and reform in higher education.
 Changing institutional priorities so that freshman composition has resources and status depends on political and economic reforms.
 We have made very little progress in these areas.
 Yet, we are beginning to recognize that a coherent program of writing instruction is fundamental to reforming undergraduate education.
 As Shirley Strum Kenny, president of Queens College/CUNY, has remarked, "By any standards, in any institution where undergraduate education is important, writing across the curriculum is important."
-The implicit message in every essay in this collection is that writing across the curriculum is principles of teaching and learning.
+The implicit message in every essay in this collection is that writing across the curriculum is central to improving undergraduate education because WAC gets at fundamental principles of teaching and learning.